Devgad taluka

-Devgad is a taluka in Sindhudurg district of Maharashtra India consisting of 98 villages.
+Devgad is a taluka in Sindhudurg district of Maharashtra, India consisting of 98 villages.
 It is located on the Arabian Sea in the coastal Konkan region of Maharashtra, south of Mumbai.
 Devgad is known globally for its exports of locally grown Alphonso mangoes.

-Devgad is a natural harbour.
-However, only small vessels can enter the harbour.
+Devgad is a natural harbour which only small vessels can enter the harbour.

 History

 It is noted for its harbour, its beach, and a lighthouse built in 1915 at the Devgad fort.
-Shilahara dynasty Raja Bhoja II constructed Fort Vijaydurg (Gheria), ruled later by Adil Shah and eventually by Chhatrapati Shivaji Maharaj and lastly Kanhoji Angre is a national monument situated 45 minutes by road from the main city of Devgad.
-Fort Vijaydurg, named as the "Eastern Gibraltar" because of its virtual impregnability, was impressive as seen by British, Dutch, Portuguese armies and travellers 400 years ago and even today as seen by visitors.
+Raja Bhoja II built Fort Vijaydurg (Gheria), ruled later by Adil Shah and eventually by Shivaji.